pixeljam/pixeljam.github.io/_posts/2012-12-18-potatoman-seeks-the-troof.md

 {% include images.md param="image2" %}

 In a world where the Troof is an unanswered question, Potatoman quests through the riddle.
-Through desert wastelands, thick forests, and dystopian cities, nothing is what it seems.
+Through desert wastelands, thick forests, and dystopian cities: nothing is what it seems.
 With only his wits, his jump, and a question, Potatoman must potato forth through quirky and challenging platforming puzzles!

 Jump, run, and engage in humorous potatosophical debate as your avatar dies a thousand deaths... encounter spud-shredding baddies and quick platformer pacing in this new Pixeljam release.
-Dont end up a potato pancake... go forward and seek the Troof!
+Don't end up a potato pancake... go forward and seek the Troof!